 Although drinking moderate amounts of alcohol is unlikely to affect your response to this medicine, your doctor may suggest avoiding alcohol while you are being treated with this medicine.

-You should wait at least 14 days after stopping sertraline before starting any medicines known as monoamine oxidase inhibitors (MAOIs), such as selegiline, phenelzine, tranylcypromine, moclobemide and linezolid.
+You should wait at least 14 days after stopping sertraline before starting any other medicines for depression or MAOIs.

 The effects of sertraline may last for some days after you have stopped taking it.

 When your doctor decides that you should stop taking this medicine, the dose may be reduced slowly or the time between the doses increased over 1 to 2 weeks.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking sertraline.